 The Maori Television Service and Te Puni Kokiri obviously read the signals and saw an opportunity.
 They deserve to be congratulated for their initiative and the creative thinking shown in their well-developed case.

 By contrast, the Ministry of Culture and Heritage – which not only has responsibility for funding NZ On Air to purchase public broadcasting services, but also the specific task of encouraging cultural tourism around the Rugby World Cup – still seems to be asleep at the wheel.

 It is time to wake up.
 We have no assurance that the issues jeopardizing our access to free-to-air coverage of the Rugby World Cup are resolved.
-We have yet to consider the implications of TVNZ’s decision to relinquish rights to cover the Commonwealth Games next year, or those of SKY’s success in securing rights to the Winter Olympics in Vancouver and the 2012 Summer Olympics in London.
+We have yet to consider the implications of TVNZ’s decision to relinquish rights to cover the Commonwealth Games next year, or those of SKY’s success in securing rights to the Winter Olympics in

 We need to fix the systemic flaws exposed by the Rugby World Cup fiasco, instead of dismissing it as just another accident of sloppy political process.